 Preference for the CGNE Postdoctoral Fellowship will be given to applicants with research interests related to topics of aging including age-friendly care, care of persons living with dementia, well-being and efficacy of care partners, cognitive impairment, delirium, stigma related to aging and dementia, workforce preparation and support, and person-centered care, as well as other aging-related topics aligned with the CGNE mission and research portfolios of faculty in the center.

 Successful fellowship candidates will be paired with faculty mentors based on a shared area of focus and interest.
 Fellows will work directly on research projects of CGNE-affiliated faculty, pursue independent research activities in line with their developing program of research, and engage in professional development opportunities across Penn State.
 All fellows are funded for two years contingent on progress in achieving first-year goals.

-For more information about CGNE, please visit https://www.nursing.psu.edu/cgne/.
-At this website, you will find information about our vision, mission, and faculty, as well as links to our annual report.
+For more information about CGNE, please visit nursing.psu.edu/cgne/ where you will find information about our vision, mission, and faculty, as well as links to our annual report.

 - Demonstrated commitment to scholarship in aging, geriatrics and/or gerontology.

-- Applicant’s area of interest must be aligned with at least one faculty mentor in the Center. (https://www.nursing.psu.edu/cgne/areas-of-expertise/)
+- Applicant’s area of interest must be aligned with at least one CGNE faculty mentor. (https://www.nursing.psu.edu/cgne/areas-of-expertise/)

 - Evidence of scholarly productivity including research-based publications and excellent dissemination skills (oral and written).